jgilwood/jgilwood.github.io/README.md

 When asked to create an image of something it was not trained well on, like creating a scene with two Black Lesbians as I tried with the JEB photograph or depicting a trans person like with Arcane Gold’s Le Printemps, it struggles in a way a human artist would not.
 A human artist either already has experience or exposure to a more diverse world than the databases that LLMs are trained on, or can seek out new sources and references to help themself improve.
 For the most part, a prompter has no control over what is or isn’t in the databases that trained the AI they use.
 Small adjustments could be made to these pieces if they were created with another medium, but, while generating images, AI is not aware of the “bigger picture” in the way a person is, it isn't fully aware of what it is making.
 Therefore, when asking for a small adjustment, the prompter receives back an entirely different image (with varying success on the requested adjustments being made).

 Art is a form of communication between people.
 It creates a conversation, often based in emotion, between an artist and a viewer.
 An artist puts in parts of themself---their ideas, their idetity, their experiences---and a viewer interprets these things based on parts of themself, in some cases even carrying this art with them to influence their own art.
-When the message a piece of art is supposed to convey is passed off to generative AI to interpret and execute, this message can get misconstrued or, more often, lost completely.
+When the message a piece of art is supposed to convey is passed off to generative AI to interpret and execute, this message is either lost or entirely nonexistant.

 All of the conclusions I have come to about AI so far have hinged greatly on the fact that I knew that these images were AI generated, and often, that I was the one generating the images.
 This, of course, raises the question of if my view of these images would be different if I was unaware that these images were created by generative AI.
 Could someone looking at these images, detatched from the context I've known them in, have a different (more genuine?) emotional experience than I had?
 Alternatively, the percieved emotional weight of these images could also be different if they were being examined by someone who wasn't me and was unaware of the fact that these images are attempts to recreate human-made works of art, or were unaware of the struggle that went into generating them.
 All of these are questions that could be explored more in a additional research-based projects, this time incorporating data from induviduals.